Writing and Linguistics

-The Department of Writing and Linguistics at Georgia Southern University is the only free-standing writing department in Georgia and one of only a handful in the nation.
-It is the only department that offers a B.A. in Writing and Linguistics with coursework in four areas: Creative Writing, Professional and Technical Writing, Writing Studies, and Linguistics.
+Welcome!
+The Department of Writing and Linguistics is the only freestanding writing department in Georgia.
+Our B.A. in Writing and Linguistics offers coursework in four areas: Creative Writing, Linguistics, Professional and Technical Writing, and Writing Studies.

 The Department of Writing and Linguistics also designs and teaches First-Year Writing (ENGL 1101 and 1102), a two-semester sequence in composition required of all of incoming freshmen.
 In addition to the major, we offer a minor in writing—a valuable complement to any major—as well as an online graduate certificate in applied linguistics/TESOL.